How is this drug name pronounced?

 What are the side effects?

-The most common side effects of Sarclisa include reactions related to the infusion (such as cough, chills, nausea, difficulty breathing, and high blood pressure), low white blood cell count (which can lead to infections), lung infection (pneumonia), upper respiratory tract infection, difficulty breathing, diarrhea, nausea, vomiting, low red blood cell count, and low platelet count.
+The most common side effects of Sarclisa include reactions related to the infusion (such as cough, chills, nausea, difficulty breathing, and high blood pressure), low white blood cell count (which can lead to serious infections), lung infection (pneumonia), upper respiratory tract infection, difficulty breathing, diarrhea, nausea, vomiting, low red blood cell count, and low platelet count.
 Sarclisa may interfere with the results of blood tests that are needed before a patient can receive a blood transfusion.
 Tests to match a patient’s blood type should be done before the first dose of Sarclisa.
 Sarclisa can increase the risk of developing new cancers (including skin cancer).

 Patients should report any symptoms to their healthcare provider, who can then initiate actions to limit or reverse the side effects.
 For a more complete list of possible side effects, see the full prescribing information.